aphawkins/elite-the-sharp-kind/docs/readme.md

-# Elite - The Sharp Kind - Beta Release
+# Elite - The Sharp Kind

 A C# port of the classic BBC home computer game 'Elite'.
 It is meant to look, feel and play the same as the original 8bit and 16bit versions of the game.

 Currently the objectice of this port is authenticity, object oriented code and cross platform compatibility using dotnet.
 Framerate is fixed at 13.5 fps, which using the current engine implentation, runs at approximately the same speed as the original.
 Performance, or maximum FPS, are a secondary objective, which may come later.

+## Getting Started

+The program has been tested to run on the following platforms and architectures:
+- Windows 10 (x64)
+- Ubuntu 23.04 (x64)
+- Raspberry Pi 4 (ARM64)

+The dotnet runtime 7 will need to be installed until such time a self-contained exe is published.

 ## Controls